Josh-Null-A/brainpy/README.md

 I plan to make a compiler version some time in the future.

 # How to use
-As long as you are in the same path as brain.py or you added brainpy to your global path, you can simply type in a terminal
+As long as you are in the same path as brain.py or you added brainpy to your global path, you can simply type (as an example, in windows) in a terminal
 ```
   C:\Users\user\desktop>brain.py <brainf**k file path>
 ```